-We all need to know the origin of our surname.
+We all need to know the origin of our surname and the origin and language of our ancestors.
 But sometimes it is easier to begin with the present and work towards the past.
 There are 35 million Americans who continue to speak their native tongue rather than English according to the 2000 US Census.
-Foreign language speakers in the USA communicate in 329 different languages with the top four being 1) Spanish, 2) French, 3) German, and 4) Italian.
+Foreign language speakers in the USA communicate in 329 different languages.

-Everyone knows by now that the U.S. is the fifth largest Spanish-speaking country in the world with a total of 38 million Hispanics, (12.5% of the USA population).
+Everyone knows by now that the U.S. is the fifth largest Spanish-speaking country in the world with a total of 43 million Hispanics, (abt 13% of the USA population).
 Twenty-one (21) million Hispanics speak Spanish as their primary language and 1.5 million cannot speak English at all.
 The number of Hispanics in the USA grew by 60% in the last decade, representing the fastest growing non-English speaking minority in the US.

 But did you know the 2000 US Census also reported that 1.9 million Americans speak French in the home.
 French, as a foreign language, is the second most frequently taught language in the world after English with 28 countries having declared it as an official language.
 It is the only language other than English to be considered as a global language since spoken on five continents.